BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/configuration/index.md

 - For S3 compatible storages the most relevant configuration flags are the ones related to the S3 settings: `plugins.storage.storages.amazon.default-endpoint`, `plugins.storage.storages.amazon.default-access-key` and `plugins.storage.storages.amazon.default-secret-key`.
 - For remote disk storages the most relevant configuration flags are `plugins.storage.storages.remote-disk.default-endpoint` (the endpoint where the remote storage service is running) and `plugins.storage.storages.remote-disk.default-credentials` (the Bearer token to authenticate to the remote storage service).

 ### Archive plugin configuration

 The archive plugin configuration can be found @link:[here](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/plugins/archive/src/main/resources/archive.conf){ open=new }.

+### Jira plugin configuration

+The Jira plugin configuration can be found @link:[here](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/plugins/jira/src/main/resources/jira.conf){ open=new }.

+Setting up the Jira plugin needs to set up the endpoint of the Jira instance but also the consumer key, the consumer secret and the private key required to interact with Jira (more details including the configuration steps in Jira @link:[here](https://developer.atlassian.com/server/jira/platform/oauth/#step-1--configure-jira)).

 ## Monitoring